neurodynamic/react_rails_webpack/README.md

 ## Usage

-### Install
+### Generating the Integration

 Run the install generator like this:

     $ rails g react_rails_webpack:install

 This will setup a basic react integration with some example components (one standard react component and one using react with redux) under the "client" folder in your project's root.
-Once the generator's run is done, run these commands to install the needed npm packages (`npm run install`) and then to compile the code to your assets folder (`npm run build`):
+Once the generator's run is done, run the commands below:

-    $ npm run install
+    $ npm run install   # installs the needed npm packages
-    $ npm run build
+    $ npm run build     # uses webpack to compile your javascript code to your assets folder

 Then go to the `client/environment.json` file and fill in your computer's network name.
 If you're using a Mac, to find out what your computer's network name is, you can go to `System Preferences`, and then the `Sharing` menu, and you should see it in the `Computer Name` field. `environment.json` should end up looking something like this: